kalanzun/lenlab_mspm0/notes/protocol.md

 The firmware should fall back to the default baud rate or the user should reset the firmware.
 - If the firmware actively sent ping or logger packets, discovery would need clever code to distinguish valid packets from invalid data at a different baud rate and then reset the firmware.

+## Test suite

+The test suite requires the hardware to do error rate and transfer rate measurement, as well as testing the firmware implementation.

+The test suit has a software launchpad, which generates transmission errors upon request to test the resilience of the Lenlab software.